francescogabbrielli/SwiftAwsSesTransport/README.md

-# SwiftAwsSesTransport
+# SwiftAwsSesTransport - NOT TESTED YET
-Swift Mailer Transport for using AWS SES Php Api v3
+Swift Mailer Transport for using AWS SES Php Api v3.

 ## What is it?
-It's a simple transport for use with Swiftmailer to send mail over AWS SES Php API v3.
+It's a simple transport for use with Swiftmailer to send mail over AWS SES.
-An updated version of the transport by jmhobbs using AWS SesClient
+An updated version of the transport by jmhobbs using AWS SesClient.

 ## Where do I put it?
 The best way to use it is through [composer](https://getcomposer.org/).